alankrantas/pxt-MAX7219_8x8/README.md

 This extension assumes that you arrange single MAX7219 modules as a "chain", that they linked into a larger horizonal LED display.

-The one nearest to micro:bit on the left has the highest index number (total number - 1), and the furthest one (far right) has index of 0.
+If you are using seperated matrix modules, the one nearest to micro:bit on the left has the highest index number (total number - 1), and the furthest one (far right) has index of 0.
 Index is useful if you want to print something to a specific module.

 ![img_0004](https://user-images.githubusercontent.com/44191076/50699988-5e941000-1084-11e9-841e-5ff173872540.JPG)

-For 4-in-1 modules index 0 is seems to be the closest to micro:bit, index total number - 1 is the furthest.
+For 4-in-1 modules index 0 seems to be the closest one to micro:bit, index total number - 1 is the furthest.
+When "Rotate for 4-in-1 module" option set as true, the printing order in text scrolling/printing would be automatically reversed.

 ## Text Scrolling